-- ISA CAPP member applicants must meet four of the twelve Private Client Services program acceptance requirements
+- ISA CAPP member applicants must meet four of the eleven Private Client Services program acceptance requirements

-- ISA AM member applicants must apply for the CAPP program within three months and complete the CAPP process within one year in addition to meeting six of the twelve program acceptance requirements
+- ISA AM member applicants must apply for the CAPP program within three months and complete the CAPP process within one year in addition to meeting six of the eleven program acceptance requirements

-- ISA AM applicants must complete the ISA Advanced Appraisal Methodology Course within one year and meet eight of the twelve program Acceptance Requirements
+- ISA AM applicants must complete an ISA Advanced Appraisal Methodology Course within one year and meet eight of the eleven program Acceptance Requirements

 - Has been appraising at the ISA AM level or above for a minimum of five years.